soto-project/soto-cognito-authentication-kit/README.md

 ```
 If the access token has expired, was not issued by the user pool or not created for the app client this call will return a failed `Future` with a unauthorized error.

+There is also a Vapor 4 shortcut.
+Assuming your access token is sent in the "Authorization" header as a bearer token, ie "Bearer < token >", you can call `Authentication.authenticateAccessToken(_ req: Request)`.

 ## Verifying the contents of an id token
 Id tokens contain the attributes of a user.
 As this varies between projects you have to provide a custom class to be filled out with these.
 The class needs to inherit from `Codable` and the `CodingKeys` need to reflect the keys provided by Amazon Web Services.
 These are defined in [OIDC Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#Claims).
 If you have custom attributes attached to your user these will be prefixed by "custom:".
 The following will extract the username, email, name and gender from an id token.
 ```